Some Theory concerning 5 x 5 magic squares

 in combination with the 4 reflections and the 3 rotations of a 5x5 square generate a set of 32 transformations (including the identity), each of which maps every 5x5 magic square onto another one.

-The number of reduced 5x5 magic squares dependent on the value of c01 is shown by the table below:
+The number of reduced 5x5 magic squares depending on the value of c01 is shown by the table below:

 c01number of reduced squares